Amasirat/Obsidian/Computer Networks.md

 In practice two general strategies are tied to the service model of the internet:

-* A best-effort service generally uses feedback based approaches because reservation is not possible in a service that is best-effort.
+* A best-effort service generally uses feedback based approaches because reservation is not guaranteed in a service that is best-effort.
 This implies that it is coupled with window based approaches and most of the burden falls on the host.
 This is how most of internet handles things.
 * A QoS based service model however uses reservation, is Rate-Based and needs router involvement.
 ## Evaluation Criteria

 We have two broad measures of comparing resource allocation schemes with each other.
 ### Effectiveness

 The power of a network is defined as: